AdobeDocs/analytics.en/help/export/analytics-data-feed/df-faq.md

 If a transfer fails, you can rerun a job until it succeeds.

-If you have issues getting a data feed to appear on your FTP site, see [Troubleshoot jobs](jobs-troubleshooting.md).
+If you have issues getting a data feed to appear on your FTP site, see [Troubleshoot data feeds](troubleshooting.md).

 ## How do I resend a job? {#section_BFD4447B0B5946CAAEE4F0F03D42EDFD}